CarlosjVar/University-Databases2-Project2/README.md

 FIELDS TERMINATED BY ',';
 ```

-Market values final table.
+Create the market values final table.
 Set to load the data from the temporal table `marketvalues_infoloader` so we can parse the `highestMarketValueDate` field to a TIMESTAMP.
 ```
 CREATE TABLE IF NOT EXISTS marketvalues(
     player_name            STRING,